gabeweng/gabeweng.github.io/_posts/2020-06-29-fastapi-vs-flask.md

     uvicorn.run(app)
 ```

-FastAPI defers serving to a production-ready server called `uvicorn`.
+FastAPI defers serving to a production-ready server called [uvicorn](https://www.uvicorn.org/settings/).
 We can start the server as:
 ```shell
 uvicorn app:app
 ```